The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: Results

 The right panel of Figure \ref{fig:Q} shows the evolution of $Q$ for several Pop III models.
 Here, we show conservative and optimistic cases, corresponding to stellar masses of $100 \ M_\odot$ and $1000 \ M_\odot$, for both a constant threshold virial temperature and the fit to semi-analytic results.
 The values of $Q$ lie roughly between $\sim0.1$--$10\%$ (depending on $M*$) for all $z \lesssim 10$; by that time, relatively few new Pop~III stars are forming in these models.
 Note that the structure in the time-varying $T_{\rm min}$ curves comes from that threshold mass evolution.

 In both sets of models, metals can be \emph{relatively} widespread by $z=6$, but they are very unlikely to be pervasive, at least if they are spread by winds from star-forming galaxies.
 Only if the star formation efficiency of very small galaxies is increased dramatically can $Q \sim 1$ at $z=6$; even then it is difficult to imagine that it will be $\ga 10\%$ at $z \sim 10$.
+In particular, the power-law approximation in Figure~\ref{fig:finalradii} suggests that each bubble's volume $\propto (\epsilon_K f_\star)^{3/5}$ at a fixed halo mass (which we have verified in our numerical models as well).
+To increase the filling factor to unity in our model, we would need to increase both of these factors to near unity as well.

 Interestingly, we see that the overall shape of the curves for normal galaxies are quite similar, regardless of the particular star formation model.
 At all redshifts, $Q$ in the $f_\star=0.1$ model is about an order magnitude larger than that in the energy and momentum-regulated models.
-The bursty model, with enhanced star formation in small haloes, does have significantly more widespread enrichment.
+The bursty model, with enhanced star formation in small halos, does have significantly more widespread enrichment.
 This underlines the important role of the initial phases of star formation in early galaxies to metal enrichment and motivates further studies of it in greater detail.

-Comparing the two panels of Figure~\ref{fig:Q}, we find that the Pop~III haloes, even with the conservative $100 M_{\odot}$ estimate for the stellar mass, contribute significantly to the total enriched volume, dominating at high redshifts.
-Although the stellar mass in each halo is very small in these cases, they have several advantages: they get very early starts (and so have time to reach their maximum size) and they form in abundant, low-mass haloes.
+Comparing the two panels of Figure~\ref{fig:Q}, we find that the Pop~III halos, even with the conservative $100 M_{\odot}$ estimate for the stellar mass, contribute significantly to the total enriched volume, dominating at high redshifts.
+Although the stellar mass in each halo is very small in these cases, they have several advantages: they get very early starts (and so have time to reach their maximum size) and they form in abundant, low-mass halos.
 The filling factor from these sources is particularly large at early times, although the gap closes in at later redshifts because the continuous star formation in normal galaxies helps their bubbles continue to grow over time.
-However, we will see in the next section that the amount of enrichment in these regions is very small.
+However, we will see in the next section that the amount of enrichment in the Pop~III winds is very small.